 Yet, clinical trials can (and often do) fail because not enough people volunteer to participate, which increases the time it takes for new treatments to become available.
 That’s why volunteers who participate in trials play an extremely important role in allowing new treatments to reach patients.

 Trials are run in multiple steps, called phases, that build on one another.
-Each phase helps answer different questions, but the treatment’s safety and efficacy is monitored throughout each phase.
+Each phase helps answer different questions, but the treatment’s safety and efficacy is monitored throughout the entire process.
 What phase a clinical trial is in gives an estimate for how much is known about the treatment being studied.

 There are a total of four phases: